Make use of high quality 360 imagery with one pass that collects data for many uses.

 The majority of sales can be conducted over the phone nowadays.
 All you need is a sales team, a telephone, and a great pitch.

-But for many companies offering services or products, they need to do their research beforehand in order to know where their customers are or what to offer them.
+However, for many companies offering services or products, conducting research beforehand is essential.
+They need to understand where their customers are and what to offer them.

 Let’s pretend you are an advertising agency.
-You want to know where possible locations to place advertising exist (i.e. on sides of buildings, bus stops, or standalone billboards).
+You want to know possible advertisement locations (i.e., on the sides of buildings, at bus stops, or in standalone billboards).
 But it’s a time-consuming process to find all of those locations.

 Rather than spending precious hours and days driving the streets looking for these possible locations, imagine only having to drive the roads on an up-to-date online map with clear images of the roadside infrastructure where you could possibly place advertisements.